Visual Resources: Home

 Services

-VRC staff offers a variety of services to the SVA community, including maintenance of our online collection of images as well as training and technical support for ARTstor and JSTOR images.
+VRC staff offers a variety of services to the SVA community, including maintenance of our online collection of images as well as training and technical support for JSTOR images.
 We also provide information on scanning and storing images.

 One-on-one instruction for the use of our image databases is available by contacting Lorraine Gerety (lgerety@sva.edu, 212-592-2667).